rooteduniverse1003/Android-Platform-NDK/docs/user/cpp-support.md

 This runtime is tightly coupled to GCC, which is no longer supported in the NDK.
 As such, it has not received updates for several releases.
-The version in the NDK only supports C++11, and some portions of this library are incompatible with Clang.
+The version in the NDK supports most of C++11 (see [Issue 82]), and some portions of this library are incompatible with Clang.

 Note: This library will be deprecated and removed in a [future] NDK release.
 Beginning with NDK r16, you should use [libc++](#libc) instead.